mirkoklukas/nbxom/README.md

 - **om**: your login to *OpenMind*.
     - You need to enable logging into *OpenMind* using public key authentication.
 That means the command `ssh $om` should log you in whithout asking for a password. (googling for "ssh public key authentication" will provide you with a recipe like [this](https://kb.iu.edu/d/aews))
 - **omx**: path to the folder where *nbx* bundles are stored.
 This path will automatically be added to your python path.
-Any modules that are not part of your bundles `src/` folder or are included in your singularity container should go here.
+Any modules that are not part of your bundle's `src/` folder or are included in your singularity container should go here.
 - **omsimg**: path to the folder containing your singularity images
 - **omid**: your Open Mind username